Environment Variables

 Example .env File

-Here’s a complete example of a .env
+Here’s a complete example of a .env file for a production deployment:

 Environment Variables in Docker